 .

-We recommend you are covered for unforeseen medical, repatriation and medical evacuation expenses.
-In Antarctica you must have medical evacuation cover to the value of US$150,000 and $350,000 if South Pole is on your itinerary.
+We recommend you are covered for unforeseen medical, medical evacuation and repatriation expenses.
+For Antarctica, depending on the air logistics company you travel with, you may require medical evacuation cover to the value of US$750,000.

 Keep in mind the following criteria when selecting a policy: